-On March 4, 2024, the Company announced that the Company, as guarantor, and Barkerville, its wholly owned subsidiary, as borrower, entered into a credit agreement dated March 1, 2024 with National Bank of Canada, as lender and administrative agent, and National Bank Financial Markets, as mandated lead arranger and sole bookrunner, in connection with a US\$50 million delayed draw term loan (the "Credit Facility").
-The Credit Facility will be exclusively used to fund ongoing detailed engineering and pre-construction activities at the Cariboo Gold Project.
-On March 1, 2024, an amount of US\$25.0 million (\$33.9 million) was drawn under the Credit Facility, net of US\$0.7 million (\$0.9 million) of fees.
+- On March 1, 2024, the Company, as guarantor, and Barkerville, its wholly owned subsidiary, as borrower, entered into a credit agreement with National Bank of Canada, as lender and administrative agent, and National Bank Financial Markets, as mandated lead arranger and sole bookrunner, in connection with a US\$50 million delayed draw term loan that can be exclusively used to fund ongoing detailed engineering and pre-construction activities at the Cariboo Gold Project (the "Credit Facility").
+In June 2024, the Company entered into an amending agreement to the credit agreement that provides for, among other things: - An 8-month extension to the maturity date, moving it to October 31, 2025 (from March 1, 2025).
+This extension was subject to the Company completing a capital raise of at least US\$20 million by October 31, 2024.
+With the closing of the two tranches of the non-brokered financing, totaling gross proceeds of US\$34.5 million in October 2024, the maturity date has been extended to October 31, 2025.; and - a reduction in the mandatory prepayment amount to 50% of each incremental dollar raised in excess of US\$25 million in respect of certain financings, allowing the Company to preserve 50% of such proceeds.
+There are no mandatory prepayment requirements for amounts up to US\$25 million. - On March 1, 2024, an amount of US\$25.0 million (\$33.9 million) was drawn as a Term Benchmark Loan under the Credit Facility, net of US\$0.7 million (\$0.9 million) of fees.